Screenshot of the Wiregazer app showing nearby Wi-Fi points and their connection quality

 Why it exists

-Great for mesh Wi-Fi
+Great for multi-room Wi-Fi

 See each box or node separately instead of guessing which one Windows picked.